Average Repair Costs for Six Common Heat Pump Problems

 Estimated Repair Cost

-This can be linked to a few issues, so your heat pump repair cost will depend on the problem and how elaborate it is.
+This can be connected to a lot of issues, so your heat pump repair cost will depend on the problem and how complex it is.

-Every now and then during cold weather, your heat pump will temporarily go into cooling mode.
-This will dissolve light frost and ice that naturally accumulates on the coils.
-A heat pump that becomes heavily iced over may have difficulty heating your home or shut down completely.
+Every now and then during cold weather, your heat pump will briefly go into cooling mode.
+This will dissolve light frost and ice that naturally builds up on the coils.
+A heat pump that becomes heavily iced over may struggle to heat your home or shut down completely.

-Here are a few reasons why this might be happening:
+Here are a few reasons why this might be taking place:

-• Your gutters are leaking water on top of your heat pump, causing an icy buildup.
+• Your gutters are leaking water on top of your heat pump, producing an icy buildup.

 • A part is malfunctioning, which may include the reversing valve, relays, controls or sensors.